Important notice

 Help with paying your Council Tax will still be provided through the council's Council Tax Support Scheme.
 You can indicate that you want to claim this when you make your claim for Universal Credit or apply using the form on this page.

-If you are receiving Universal Credit and working, your Council Tax Support will be based on a banded scheme which considers the number of people in your household and your net income:
+If you receive Universal Credit and you are working, your Council Tax Support is based on a banded scheme that considers your household and your net earned income:

 When you apply, you may need to provide evidence of your identity, income, savings and other capital.